When shooting video, the mantra is usually “Always use manual focus.”

 Time of flight autofocus shows promise but hasn’t been integrated into professional and prosumer cameras.
 But that might soon change.

-Next stop is to understand the different autofocus settings available on video cameras.
+The next step is understanding the different autofocus settings available on video cameras.